web-platform-tests/rfcs/rfcs/pullpanda_analytics.md

-In order to track progress over time, install the [Pull Panda](https://pullpanda.com/) GitHub App for the web-platform-tests/wpt repository (or all repos in the org).
+In order to track progress over time, install the [Pull Panda](https://pullpanda.com/) GitHub App for the web-platform-tests organization (all repositories).

 Pull Panda can show [analytics](https://pullpanda.com/analytics) for the past 3 months for, among other things, PR merge time and open PRs, which are relevant for tracking the above-mentioned priorities.

-No setup required, only give it read permission to the org or repo.
+No setup required, only give it read permission to the organization.
 The analytics should be [visible to all organization members](https://docs.pullpanda.com/products/pull-analytics/user-access).
 This app is owned by GitHub.